Housing Stabilization Coordinator

 - Other Location

 We are seeking for an individual to serve as our Housing Stabilization Coordinator.
-The Housing Stabilization Coordinator is responsible for supporting the Housing Stabilization Manager and the Director of Housing Stabilization in ensuring that AFC and The Center for Housing and Health is compliant with all funder regulations regarding rental assistance, including proper documentation, accurate client and landlord information, and timely rental payments for HUD CoC programs.
-The Housing Stabilization Coordinator will be responsible for tracking and processing in-coming HUD CoC program fees as well as managing surplus program fees for incentive programs in collaboration with Housing Stabilization Manager.
+The Housing Stabilization Coordinator is responsible for supporting the Housing Stabilization Manager and the Director of Housing Stabilization in coordinating a portfolio of assigned programs, ensuring that AFC and The Center for Housing and Health are compliant with all funder regulations regarding rental assistance including proper documentation, accurate client and landlord information, and timely payments.
+The Housing Stabilization Coordinator will be responsible for coordinating HOPWA-funded emergency financial assistance (EFA) for eligible internal program participants in collaboration with the Housing Stabilization Manager.

 Principal functions and responsibilities of this position include the following: